Kelly Smith MBE is a legend in women's football. She is England's all-time top goal scorer and six-time Women's FA Cup winner with Arsenal Ladies.

 Bernard is among the 50% of UK dads who encourage their daughters to play football, according to research commissioned by SSE.

 We spoke to Kelly and Bernard about how they built a lasting bond through football.
-Their story shows how important a dad's support is, even if he doesn't realise how much of an influence that he's had.
+Their story shows how important a dad's support is, even if he doesn't realise how much of an influence he's had.

 Kelly started playing football at age five or six, and showed promise early on.
 Bernard says she "just had something a little extra", and committed herself to strengthen any weaknesses in her game.